-Osteoarthritis, or degenerative joint disease, is one of the most common causes of hip and knee pain, especially in older individuals.
+Osteoarthritis, or degenerative joint disease, is one of the most common causes of hip and knee pain, leading to hip replacement or hip resurfacing, especially in older individuals.
 Common signs include soreness, swelling or aching within the joints during or after activity.

 Whether you want to ease these symptoms, or reduce your risk of experiencing them in the future, strengthening your joints with stretches and gentle exercise can help.

 As with all treatments, you should check with your healthcare professional before performing these exercises if you have been diagnosed or experience osteoarthritis symptoms.

 From kneeling, place one foot out in front, knee over ankle.
 From there, ‘tuck your tail’ to place a stretch on the kneeling leg and hold for 20 seconds.
 Sit back to take the stretch off, then repeat on the opposite leg.
 Repeat two to three times.

 Lay on your back with your knees bent as if you were in a 'sit up' start position.
 With your feet flat on the floor, place one ankle across the other knee to stretch the glute.
 You can increase the stretch by pulling the supporting leg towards you.
 Hold for 20 seconds, then release and repeat on other side.
 Repeat two to three times.

 In seated position, place the soles of your feet together (making a diamond shape with your legs).
 Hold on to the toes and aim to work your feet towards your groin as close as you can.
 Hold for 20 seconds, then release.
 Repeat two to three times.